Eurocopter EC130: Development

-Vertical Magazine described the EC130 as being "one of the most highly successful single engine helicopters in air medical service".
+Vertical Magazine described the EC130 as being "one of the most successful single engine helicopters in air medical service".

 In February 2012, Eurocopter formally unveiled the EC130 T2, an upgraded variant of the EC130 featuring the more powerful Turbomeca Arriel 2D turboshaft engine.
-Improving upon the base model's performance; more than 70% of the EC130 T2's airframe differed from the initial EC130 model, changes to improve passenger conditions such as an active vibration control system and better air conditioning systems were adopted, while fuel consumption is claimed to be reduced by 14 per cent.
+Improving the base model's performance; more than 70% of the EC130 T2's airframe differed from the initial EC130 model, changes to improve passenger comfort such as active vibration control and better air conditioning were adopted, while fuel consumption is claimed to be 14% lower.

 In 2012, Eurocopter received orders for 50 EC130 T2 from Maverick Helicopters, and other customers such as Papillon and Blue Hawaiian took the total then on order for the new variant to 105.

-The EC130 T2 was introduced to service in 2012.
+The EC130 T2 entered service in 2012.
 In 2013, Airbus Helicopters reported that a production rate of 50 EC130 T2s would be produced that year, and that this was expected to rise to 65 per year in 2014.
 In August 2013, Airbus Helicopter's Brazilian subsidiary Helibras assembled its first EC130 T2; the first Australian-assembled EC130 T2 followed in December 2013.

 In 2021, Airbus tested a hybrid electric assist in an H130 to extend reaction time up to 30 seconds during transition to autorotation after engine failure.

 On 9 April 2025, Airbus signed a contract with Mahindra Aerostructures through which the latter will produce the main fuselage assembly of the H130 helicopter in India.
 The first fuselage is scheduled to be delivered to Airbus Helicopters’ facilities in Europe in March 2027.